ayushporwal01/Discord-Clone/README.md

 ## ⭐ Discord Clone ⭐

-It's a website that has been designed to mimic the design of the popular chat and voice communication platform, Discord.
+It's a website that has been designed to mimic the exact UI of the popular chat and voice communication platform, Discord.

 - **This Site is Fully Responsive**
 <br>